MischaU8/yumyum/tools/isoparam-tool-tip_Tj-YAtvsiUs.md

 Uploaded: 2023-05-25

-yum yum Floyd here with a quick tip when using the iso param tool and plasticity when using the isopram tool you may run into situations where you can't snap the new Edge to an existing Point The Edge
+yum yum Floyd here with a quick tip when using the iso param tool in Plasticity when using the isopram tool you may run into situations where you can't snap the new Edge to an existing Point The Edge